OptiRef/resources/README.md

-# DL-SUM4QA
+# OptiRef

-# Summaries for Query Answering in DL
+# Optimization for data management in KBs

 ## Installation